Ready for High School? Early Credits…

 - The high school transcript tells the student’s academic story.

-- The portfolio tells about the student’s other activities.
+- The optional portfolio tells about the student’s other activities.

 - Both include important information.